near-sighted/news-site/content/articles/article7/index.md

 ---
-title: DISCORD
+title: DISCORD | Monday, 2021-08-23
-tags: discord, rust, assemblyscript, aurora, rainbowbridge, humanman, multitoken
+tags: discord, rust, assemblyscript, staking,
-excerpt: two enticing sentences. can be playful
+excerpt: Going straight to mainnet to experiment.
+What's the worst that can happen?
+Are Gas panics just a bunch of hot air?
 createdAt: Monday, 2021-08-23
 ---